-Design for climate change adaptation (including bonus credits): Achieve 1 bonus BEAM Plus credit for studying the projected variation in temperature and rainfall and water level rise / storm surge of adjacent water bodies due to climate change and its impact on the development and prepare mitigation proposal to improve the climate resilience of the building to reduce impact from typhoons and heavy rain falls.
+• Design for climate change adaptation (including bonus credits): Achieve 1 bonus BEAM Plus credit for studying the projected variation in temperature/ rainfall / water level rise, and storm surge of adjacent water bodies.
+Due to climate change and its impact on the development, prepare mitigation proposals to improve the climate resilience of the building, impact from typhoons and heavy rain falls.
 Focus should be on below ground spaces, semi-enclosed spaces, and adjacent spaces to roof terraces / balconies.
 Achieve 1 additional bonus credit for including quantitative calculation to support the resilience design which is technically eligible and cost effective.

-- Extreme weather events: Other than temperature, rainfall and water level rise / storm surge, to include forest fire, typhoons. - Mosquito control: Provide mosquitoes screens for operable windows.
+- Extreme weather events: Other than temperature / rainfall / water level rise, and storm surge, to include forest fire and typhoons in the study report. - Mosquito control: Provide mosquitoes screens for operable windows.
 Ensure there is well drained soil / roofs / paved surfaces to prevent water ponding during large rainfalls.
 If water bodies are provided, ensure no standing water.

-Plants chosen shall not allow water ponding on its surfaces. - Underground facilities: Ensure that underground facilities are not fully enclosed to reduce risk to occupants and staff.
+Plants chosen shall not allow water ponding on its surfaces.

+• Underground facilities: Ensure that underground facilities are not fully enclosed to reduce risk to occupants and staff.

-4.7.4 Materials and Waste (SDG 12: Responsible Consumption and Production)
+4.7.4 Materials and Waste (MW) (SDG 12: Responsible Consumption and Production) a) MW 4 Design for Durability and Resilience

-- a) MW4 Design for Durability and Resilience - (a) Building material selection appraisal: Achieve 1 BEAM Plus credit for appraisal report to evaluate durability of at least 3 building materials. - (b) Protecting vulnerable parts of the building from damage: Achieve 1 bonus BEAM Plus credit for providing suitable protective measures to prevent damage to vulnerable parts. - (c) Protecting exposed parts of the building from material degradation: Achieve 1 bonus BEAM Plus credit for incorporating appropriate design and specification measures to limit material degradation due to environmental factors.
+- (a) Building material selection appraisal: Achieve 1 BEAM Plus credit for appraisal report to evaluate durability of at least 3 building materials. - (b) Protecting vulnerable parts of the building from damage: Achieve 1 bonus BEAM Plus credit for providing suitable protective measures to prevent damage to vulnerable parts. - (c) Protecting exposed parts of the building from material degradation: Achieve 1 bonus BEAM Plus credit for incorporating appropriate design and specification measures to limit material degradation due to environmental factors.